JetBrains/Qodana/topics/clone-finder-github-action.md

 ## How to start
 {id="how-to-start-github-action"}

-Follow the guidelines for the [Qodana Clone Finder Github Action](https://github.com/marketplace/actions/qodana-clone-finder) on GitHub Marketplace.
+Follow the guidelines for the [Qodana Clone Finder GitHub Action](https://github.com/marketplace/actions/qodana-clone-finder) on GitHub Marketplace.

 ## Contact